-- swift has no hot plug and play yet, the sound hardware needs to be plugged in/on before starting swift
+- swift has no hot plug and play for all types yet, some sound hardware needs to be plugged in/on before starting swift

 - is the device correctly selected in the settings? swift audio